 THE VEGAN MOVEMENT

-It’s difficult to accept that you have been causing and funding unspeakable cruelty to others.
-Most vegans had to face that they too were once unintentionally complicit in the horrible torture and suffering that animals endure.
+It’s difficult to accept that you have been causing and funding unspeakable suffering and violence to others.
+Most vegans had to face that they too were once unintentionally complicit in the horrible pain and misery that animals who are exploited and killed for human food endure.
 We have been there.
 We understand.
 Many of us also clamored disbelief and ridiculed vegans because we thought it was too terrible to be true, and we didn’t want to think about it or acknowledge that we were a part of it either.

 But it is all true and very well-documented——and very well-hidden by the animal agriculture industry.
 But the vegan movement cannot be stopped because the truth cannot stay hidden.